MetOffice/simulation-systems/source/WorkingPractices/gh_authorisation.rst

 attempt to verify using ssh.
 However Monsoon users will need to use github tokens as access to github from Monsoon is not available via ssh.

-To use PAT's, requires storing them in a git credentials file, conventionally named ``~/.git-credentials``.
-It is important to limit access to this file, so change the accessibility now and update the git configuration to use this file.
+To use Personal Access Tokens (PATs), store them in a git credentials file, typically ``~/.git-credentials``.
+Restrict access to this file and configure git to use it:

 .. code-block:: shell